Jimmy Graham: 2015 season

-On March 10, 2015, Graham was traded to the Seattle Seahawks for center Max Unger and the Seahawks' first-round selection in the 2015 NFL Draft.
+On March 10, 2015, Graham was traded to the Seahawks for center Max Unger and the Seahawks' first-round selection in the 2015 NFL draft.
 Graham wore number #88 in Seattle as number 80 was retired in honor of Steve Largent.
-In his Seattle Seahawks debut, he had six receptions for 51 receiving yards and a receiving touchdown in the overtime loss to the St. Louis Rams.
+In his Seahawks debut, he had six receptions for 51 receiving yards and a receiving touchdown in the overtime loss to the St. Louis Rams.
 Two weeks later, in the 26–0 victory over the Chicago Bears, he had seven receptions for 83 receiving yards and a receiving touchdown.
-On October 18, against the Carolina Panthers, he had eight receptions for a season-high 140 receiving yards in the 27–23 loss.
+On October 18, against the Panthers, he had eight receptions for a season-high 140 receiving yards in the 27–23 loss.
 On November 29, Graham suffered a torn right patellar tendon against the Pittsburgh Steelers.
 The next day on November 30, Graham was placed on injured reserve.
-Overall, he finished his first season with the Seattle Seahawks with 48 receptions for 605 receiving yards and two receiving touchdowns.
+Overall, he finished his first season with the Seahawks with 48 receptions for 605 receiving yards and two receiving touchdowns.

 2016 season

-In Week 3, Graham had six receptions for 100 receiving yards in the 37–18 victory over the San Francisco 49ers.
-He followed that up with six receptions for 113 yards in the 27–17 victory over the New York Jets.
-On November 7, against the Buffalo Bills, he had eight receptions for 103 receiving yards and two receiving touchdowns in the 31–25 victory.
+In Week 3, Graham had six receptions for 100 receiving yards in the 37–18 victory over the 49ers.
+He followed that up with six receptions for 113 yards in the 27–17 victory over the Jets.
+On November 7, against the Bills, he had eight receptions for 103 receiving yards and two receiving touchdowns in the 31–25 victory.
 In the 2016 season, Graham finished the season with 923 receiving yards, 65 receptions, and six receiving touchdowns.
 He was selected to his first Pro Bowl as a member of the Seahawks.

 The Seahawks finished 10–5–1 and won the NFC West.
-In the Wild Card Round 26–6 victory over the Detroit Lions, he had three receptions for 37 receiving yards.
-In the Divisional Round against the Atlanta Falcons, he had three receptions for 22 receiving yards and a receiving touchdown in the 36–20 loss.
+In the Wild Card Round 26–6 victory over the Lions, he had three receptions for 37 receiving yards.
+In the Divisional Round against the Falcons, he had three receptions for 22 receiving yards and a receiving touchdown in the 36–20 loss.